Students

 Information on support that the Service offers to students

-If you are applying to study at the University of Edinburgh and you have a disability, learning difference, neurodiverse or health condition that may impact on your studies, please make contact with the Disability and Learning Support Service, to discuss your support needs.
+If you have a disability, neurodiverse, mental or long-term health condition, or a specific learning difference that may impact your studies, get in touch with us at the Disability & Learning Support Service (DLSS) to discuss your support needs.

-The Service can help you to apply for non-means assessed allowances intended to cover the extra costs or expenses that you may incur while studying and which are a direct result of your disability.
+The Service can help you to apply for non-means-assessed allowances intended to cover additional costs you may incur while studying and which are a direct result of your disability, neurodiverse or health condition, or specific learning difference.

-We can offer a range of support based on your individual needs and how your disability, learning difference, neurodiverse or health condition affects your studies.
+We offer a range of support based on your individual needs and how your disability, learning difference, neurodiverse or health condition affects your studies.

 Factsheets about areas of support we provide.